Frequently Asked Questions

-Every incoming student is assigned a Faculty Advisor who will oversee the student’s progress throughout their course of study and will deliver ongoing feedback regarding the student’s status in the program.
-In addition, every student is assigned a Mentor to assist with navigating the demands of creating a work-life balance and to begin the process of exploring career opportunities post-graduation.
+As an incoming student, you will be assigned a Faculty Advisor who will oversee your progress throughout the course of study and will deliver ongoing feedback regarding your status in the program.
+In addition, you will be assigned a Mentor to assist with navigating the demands of creating a work-life balance and to begin the process of exploring career opportunities post-graduation.
 And for those seeking academic help for certain subjects, our Academic Resources Center offers free professional and peer tutoring services for all.

 Prior to matriculation, all incoming students are required to participate in a brief Student Technology Orientation course.
-This online course provides students with important information on William James College's technology, systems, and databases, as well as best practices for e-learning.
-In addition, William James College has a highly skilled IT Support and EdTech staff ready to address any technological concerns or problems students may have, whether they are on campus or at a distance.
+This online course provides you with important information on William James College's technology, systems, and databases, as well as best practices for e-learning.
+In addition, William James College has a highly skilled IT Support and EdTech staff ready to address any technological concerns or problems you may have, whether you are on campus or at a distance.

-For more information about distance learning support, here.
+Vist our webpage for more information about distance learning support.

-Typically, only 60 credit hours of coursework will be applied towards required coursework for the awarding of the Bachelor of Science degree in Human Services.
-Students with a cumulative GPA of 2.5 or higher, who have additional credits for courses equated to those in our core curriculum may be eligible to transfer additional credits.
+Typically, only 60 credit hours of coursework will be applied towards required coursework for the awarding of the Bachelor of Science in Psychology and Human Services.
+Students with a cumulative GPA of 2.5 or higher, who have additional credits for courses equated to those in our core curriculum, may be eligible to transfer additional credits.
 This situation requires consultation with, and approval from, the Director of Undergraduate Studies.

 Students can begin taking classes in our program in the Fall or Spring Semester.

 WJC accepts applications for this program on a rolling admission basis.
 You can find specific admission and application information here.